Course fees (2018/19 entry)

 |Option / fee||Value|

 |International full time annual tuition fee:||£13,000|

 Liverpool Business School’s MBA enables professionals to transform their working practice and enhance career prospects through our personalised approach to learning in this globally recognised qualification.

 - Course can be completed over 24 months part-time or 12 months full-time

 - September and January start dates available

-- Delivered partly in blocks and in evenings for extra flexibility and to fit studies around existing commitments
+- Delivered partly in blocks for extra flexibility and to fit studies around existing commitments

 - Teaching informed by proprietary business research and academics’ close links to business